CSC207-UofT/course-project-dinosaurs/README.md

 If you would like some example Checklists and Tasks to work with, run ReadWriterTest.

 Run Controllers.MainGUI.java located in /Controllers/.
-A file directory browser window will appear where you can load any <br> saved Checklists from disk (located in the program directory).
+You can create new Tasks and Checklists <br>
+in the Manage Checklists screen, or load exiting Tasks, Checklists, and Study Blocks with the <br>
+Load Checklists and Load StudyBlocks buttons on the Main Menu.
+After loading, you may need <br>
+to hit Refresh or use the '<' and '>' to update the display.

 All .java files are located in their relevant Clean Architecture categories to match our CRC cards.